Siskiyou County Personal Injury Lawyers

 • Fire-related accidents

-Injuries to the scalp, skull, and brain are among the most dangerous consequences of accidents.
+Injuries to the scalp, skull, and brain are among the serious consequences of accidents.
 The brain is the control center of the body.
 It regulates our heartbeat, breathing, and practically all bodily functions, so any damage can cause life-threatening situations.
 Victims may be unable to walk or feed themselves.
 They won’t be able to work and enjoy the hobbies they once enjoyed.
-Our personal injury lawyers, who specialize in head injury cases, know the hardship injured victims and their families face and are committed to helping them.

 A traumatic brain injury (TBI) is a common head injury.
 TBI is the result of a violent blow to the body.
 It is common in traffic and slip-and-fall accidents where the head hits a hard surface, such as the interior of a vehicle or the ground.
 Mild TBI can affect the brain cells temporarily, while more serious cases can result in bleeding, bruising, and other physical damage to the brain.